Higgs inflation in Einstein-Cartan gravity: Numerical procedure

 \textit{Calculating $N_\star$.} The number of the e-foldings reads as follows,\footnote{For the reader's convenience we repeat some formulas from the main text here.}

 with the potential given by

 and the kinetic term function defined in \Eq \eqref{modifiedK}.
 The upper integration limit is fixed due to the CMB-normalization (cf \Eq \eqref{CMB_norm})

 Next, the slow roll parameters \Eqs \eqref{NY_eps} and \eqref{NY_eta} can in general be computed analytically, and the lower limit in~\eqref{N_gen} is given by the condition that either $\epsilon$ or $|\eta|$ reaches $1$.
-Thus, the procedure for calculating $N_\star$ for given values of $\xi,\; \xi_\gamma,\; \xi_\eta,$ and $ \bar{\gamma}$ is the following: \begin{itemize} \item One finds $h_\star$ solving \Eq \eqref{CMB_norm2}. \item One determines the end of inflation by solving $\epsilon(h_{\rm end})\simeq 1$ and $\eta(h_{\rm end})\simeq 1$.
+Thus, the procedure for calculating $N_\star$ for given values of $\xi,\; \xi_\gamma,\; \xi_\eta,$ and $ \bar{\gamma}$ is the following: \begin{itemize} \item One finds $h_\star$ solving \Eq \eqref{CMB_norm2}. \item One determines the end of inflation by solving $\epsilon(h_{\rm end})\simeq 1$ and $|\eta(h_{\rm end})|\simeq 1$ and requiring that at least one of the slow-roll parameters remain larger than $1$ for all smaller values of the field.
 The largest of two values of $h_{\rm end}$ should be selected.
-A certain care must be taken at this step to make sure that the earliest breakdown of the slow-roll regime has been found. \item Once the limits have been determined, the integral in \Eq \eqref{N_ef} is evaluated numerically. \end{itemize}
+A certain care must be taken at this step to make sure that the possible short periods of the slow-roll violation (cf. figure~\ref{fig:HolstTransition}) are not misinterpreted as the and of inflation.
+Indeed, even though $|\eta|$ can be larger than $1$ during these periods, their contribution to \Eq \eqref{N_ef} is at the percent level. \item Once the limits have been determined, the integral in \Eq \eqref{N_ef} is evaluated numerically. \end{itemize}

 \textit{Sampling of the parameter space.} We can use ${N_\star=N_\star(\xi,\; \xi_\gamma,\; \xi_\eta, \; \bar{\gamma})}$ to study the parameter space of the theory (\ref{S_eff}).
 We fix the value of $N_\star$ as in \Eq (\ref{N}).
 This condition defines a three-dimensional surface in the four-dimensional parameter space.
 In sections~\ref{sec:NiehYan}, \ref{sec:Holst} and \ref{sec:gen} we present the two- and three-dimensional slices of this surface.